-An Ohio woman killed her newborn baby, and then she moved on with her life.
-Twenty-nine years later, she heads to prison for the rest of hers.
+An Ohio woman took the life of her newborn baby, and then she moved on.
+Nearly three decades later, she was sent to prison, possibly for the rest of hers.

 However, they acquitted her of aggravated murder.